NethServer/ns8-core/doc/installation.md

 The procedure configures a single node cluster.
 It prints how to invoke additional commands to initialize a multi node cluster (`create-cluster`) or to join an existing cluster (`join-cluster`).

+Developers may prefer to run `install.sh` with a special core image.
+It is possible to pull the special image by setting the `COREIMAGE` environment variable for the installation script.
+If the image is available locally the installation script uses it.
+For example:

+    COREIMAGE=ghcr.io/nethserver/core:mybranch bash install.sh

 ### Developer configuration

 If you're a developer and you need to push images to the registry, you must configure the authentication.